Dragon Drive: D-Masters Shot

-Dragon Drive: D-Masters Shot is a third-person shooter video game released in 2003 by Treasure Co.
-Ltd. The game is based on the Dragon Drive series and was only released in Japan.
+Dragon Drive: D-Masters Shot is a third-person shooter for the GameCube released in 2003 by Treasure.
+It is based on the Dragon Drive series and was only released in Japan.

 Gameplay

-Dragon Drive was an aerial combat game, set primarily in large, outdoor arenas where players had to face several waves of enemies.
+Dragon Drive is an aerial combat game, set primarily in large, outdoor arenas where players had to face several waves of enemies.
 With multi-directional dash and lock on abilities, the game has sometimes drawn comparisons to the Zone of the Enders series.

 The game also has a handful of rail shooter levels, drawing frequent comparisons to Sega's Panzer Dragoon series, but these comprise only a very small portion of the game.